Lews Baitcaster Combo Review Expert Tips for Better Casting

 Buying guide and what to check at purchase

-Check the reel operation spin the handle listen for smoothness Set the drag and test for smooth engagement Inspect the rod guides for chips and the blank for uniform finish Make sure the reel seats cleanly in the reel seat with no wiggle
+Check the reel operation, spin the handle, and listen for smoothness.
+Set the drag and test for smooth engagement.
+Inspect the rod guides for chips and the blank for a uniform finish.
+Make sure the reel seats cleanly in the reel seat with no wiggle.

-Ask for a demonstration of casting and dragging If possible test with line on the spool Look for corrosion pitting or excessive play in the handle Check reel bearings for smoothness and rod for repairs or wraps that indicate past damage
+Ask for a demonstration of casting and dragging.
+If possible, test with the line on the spool.
+Look for corrosion pitting or excessive play in the handle.
+Check the reel bearings for smoothness andthe rod for repairs or wraps that indicate past damage.

 Where to get the best value